 Important: When you bring your plants home, place them in the shade and water them well.
 I recommend you plant early the following day.

 The Importance of Shopping at a Local Nursery

 I want to take a moment during this hot month to talk about economic responsibility.
 So stay inside your air-conditioned home and consider what you can do when shopping for your garden.

-You have most likely read why shopping locally is right for your community’s economy.
-The bottom line is that for every dollar spent shopping at a locally owned store, $.68 stays in your town where shopping at a chain or big box store, only $.43 remains.
+You have most likely read why shopping locally is the best choice for your community’s economy.
+The bottom line is that for every dollar spent shopping at a locally owned store, $.68 stays in your town while shopping at a chain or big box store, only $.43 remains.